saltstack/relenv/docs/source/additional-dependencies.rst

 Some python libraries do not provide wheels and require additional libraries to install properly.
 You can handle installing these python packages in two ways.
-You build them using system dependencies or you can install the needed depenency libraries into a relenv environment.
+Build them using system dependencies or install the needed depenency libraries into a relenv environment.

 The general procedure for installing python modules to use your system's libraries is to install the required sytem packages which contain the header